 USAID provides training and technical assistance to civil society organizations on international standards and best practices that encourage broad Nicaraguan participation.

 USAID’s municipal development program works with several community organizations to strengthen the capacity of citizens to participate more efficiently and effectively in local government decision-making and to establish public oversight of municipal planning and budgeting.

-Under the Central American Regional Security Initiative (CARSI), USAID provides scholarships and vocational training for at-risk youth in grades 4-6 and for high school students in three municipalities in Nicaragua’s South Atlantic Autonomous Region that are highly vulnerable to drug trafficking.
+Under the Central American Regional Security Initiative (CARSI), USAID provides scholarships and vocational training for at-risk youth in grades 4-6 and for high school students in five municipalities in Nicaragua’s South Atlantic Autonomous Region that are highly vulnerable to drug trafficking.

-Last updated: May 14, 2014
+Last updated: August 13, 2014